Four protesting against military rule in Sudan shot dead, doctors say | Law-Order

 Thursday's protests is the 11th round of major demonstrations since an Oct.
 25 coup which saw Abdallah Hamdok removed and then reinstated as prime minister.
 The demonstrators have demanded that the military play no role in government during a transition to free elections.
 The Forces of Freedom and Change coalition said that security forces "used excessive repression" on Thursday and called on "regional and international communities and human rights organizations to condemn the coup."

+U.S. Secretary of State Antony Blinken wrote on Twitter that he was troubled by reports of lethal force and the United States "stands with the people of Sudan, as they demand freedom, peace, and justice."
 The U.N.
 Special Representative to Sudan, Volker Perthes, said that he was "deeply disturbed" by the deaths, adding that "all people have the right to express themselves peacefully; media have to report freely."
-Security forces confronted the protesters about 2 km from the palace in the centre of the capital, a Reuters witness said.

-Protesters continued facing tear gas in the city of Bahri past sundown near a blocked bridge connecting it to the capital, another Reuters witness said.
-Volleys of heavy tear gas followed protesters into neighbourhoods after being turned away from a bridge.
-The Khartoum State Ministry of Health also said in a statement that security forces in Omdurman prevented ambulances from carrying the injured to nearby hospitals, adding that the "scale of repression exceeded expectations."

-The doctors' committee said security forces arrested an injured man along with medical staff who tried to get him into an ambulance.
-Sudan's sovereign council this week reinstated powers of arrests, detentions and seizures to the intelligence service.
-The intelligence service justified the decision by saying that the political situation could turn "catastrophic."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)